I’m not a huge fan of social media. I use several platform accounts to either conduct business or follow my kids.

 Then I decided to write a book.
-From that moment on, I knew my social media standing would be a great way for publishers to gauge the public’s interest in my ideas.
-For the last year, everyone I met, everyone I interviewed, everyone I stood next to in line at Target, received a business card.
+From that moment on, I knew my social media standing would be an excellent way for publishers to gauge the public’s interest in my ideas.
+For the last year, everyone I met, everyone I interviewed, everyone I stood next to in line at Target received a business card.
 If they reached out to me via Facebook, I accepted.

-Suddenly, I was no longer swimming in a pool of aging cheerleaders, I’d now amassed a following of almost 200 friends!
+Suddenly, I was no longer swimming in a pool of aging cheerleaders; I’d now amassed a following of almost 200 friends!
 As I received requests, I would accept and immediately unfollow.
-Everyday my list grew — 10, 20, 30 requests a day, I was on fire!
+My list grew every day — 10, 20, 30 requests a day, I was on fire!

 So Friday night after dinner, I settled in to unfriend the assaulting few and decided to change my status to married.
-Yes, my friend suggested I change my status to in a relationship but I said, “NO, that’s personal”.
-Navigating to the drop down menu, I selected married, and when prompted to enter a date, I decided it was too creepy to list my December anniversary, so I left it blank.
-I pressed accept, enter, or who knows what, and was rewarded with a “Got married today” message!
+Yes, my friend suggested I change my status to in a relationship, but I said, “NO, that’s personal.”
+Navigating to the drop-down menu, I selected married, and when prompted to enter a date, I decided it was too creepy to list my December anniversary, so I left it blank.
+I pressed to accept and was rewarded with a “Got married today” message!

 CRAP, CRAP, CRAP.

 As fast as I cut and pasted, I received texts.
 Friends from near and far were congratulating me.
-As the likes and comments grew, my explanations became deeper and more sincere; “I PROMISE I’d never get married without you”.
+As the likes and comments grew, my explanations became more profound and more sincere; “I PROMISE I’d never get married without you.”

 My Matron of Honor?
-That was the worst; I could actually feel the sadness in her words, she was devastated; “not because I got married but because she wasn’t next to me”.
+That was the worst; I could feel the sadness in her words; she was devastated, “not because I got married, but because she wasn’t next to me.”

 What a colossal mistake.
-In an effort to protect my privacy, I was forced to face a difficult truth and inadvertently shared an intimate detail of my life; I am no longer married and, I am in fact, in a relationship.
-Recognizing the former brought me great sadness, while living the latter brings me great JOY — and for this I am grateful.
+To protect my privacy, I was forced to face a complicated truth and inadvertently shared an intimate detail of my life; I am no longer married and, in fact, in a relationship.
+Recognizing the former brought me great sadness while living the latter brings me great JOY — and for this, I am grateful.

 Have a great week,